Gibeau Orange Julep

-The Gibeau Orange Julep restaurant (also known colloquially as OJ or The Big Orange or The Julep) is a roadside attraction and fast food restaurant in Montreal, Quebec, Canada.
+The Gibeau Orange Julep restaurant (also known colloquially as OJ or The Big Orange or The Julep or The Orange Julep) is a roadside attraction and fast food restaurant in Montreal, Quebec, Canada.
 The building is in the shape of an orange, three stories high, with a diameter of 12.3 m.

 History

-The Restaurant was started by Hermas Gibeau in 1932 to serve his trademark drink the Gibeau Orange Julep, reportedly based on a Gibeau family recipe.
+The restaurant was started by Hermas Gibeau in 1932 to serve his trademark drink the Gibeau Orange Julep, reportedly based on a Gibeau family recipe.
 Before founding the first location, Gibeau sold his drinks at Belmont Park, a popular amusement park at the time.
 The original storefront he opened, located on rue Sherbrooke Est, was not shaped like an orange.
-The cult following that developed revolved around his second location, the Big Orange, located on Decarie Blvd.
+The cult following that developed revolved around his second location, the Big Orange, located on Décarie Blvd.

-For a brief time, the Julep was noted for rollerskating waitresses, who brought food orders to cars.
+For a brief time, the Julep was noted for roller skating waitresses, who brought food orders to cars.
 Customers today order and receive their food at the counter.
 Food can then be taken away or eaten at one of the picnic tables.
 The restaurant opens at 8 am and operates until 3 am on Fridays and Saturdays, and until 2 am the rest of the week.

-An August 9, 2019 article by the Montreal Gazette cited an earlier (August 9, 1977) article on the restaurant “At Gibeau’s Julep, the 1950s never really left.
+An August 9, 2019 article by the Montreal Gazette cited an earlier (August 9, 1977) article on the restaurant: “At Gibeau’s Julep, the 1950s never really left.
 It’s a scene that has outlasted LSD, the Vietnam war and thus far pollution,” Juan Rodriguez reported, in an Aug.
 9, 1977 feature on the Décarie Blvd. landmark.”
 Rodriguez, the original author, emphasized the importance of the restaurant as a social hub, separate from its food or drink.